Amit-1311/CG_Project/README.md

 2. **Evening Sunset**: As the day progresses, the scene transitions to evening with a mesmerizing sunset view.

 3. **Night View**: The project concludes with a night view of the city and mountains, showcasing the city's lights and the serene mountain landscape.

-Enjoy exploring the "Life In A Metro" Computer Graphics Project and learning about the application of OpenGL in creating visually engaging scenes.